 Give feedback with tact and humility

-Now, the other thing I want to share is how to deliver your feedback to others.
+Another thing I want to share is how to deliver feedback to others.
 I’m not talking about the annoying sound loop you experience on stage.
 The feedback I’m talking about is when you need to be critical of someone else’s work, playing ability or attitude.

 Feedback is a two-way street so expect to get and not just give.
 Sometimes I have to deliver feedback to other musicians, club owners, sound techs, tour personnel, event organizers and customers.
 Without exception, I’ve got to always deliver feedback in a positive, humble and respectful manner.

 Sometimes it’s hard.
 Sometimes it’s a stressful moment like when the sound on stage is terrible.
 I still have to try to really hard to deliver my feedback in a respectful manner.